dellow/Web-Framework/README.md

 Running Gulp in development mode with `gulp` will compile the CSS in expanded mode for easier debugging.
 Likewise `gulp --config production` will compile the final CSS file in nested mode.

 ### Debug Mode
 By default debug mode is on but will only work in the default Gulp environment which is `development` mode.
 Adapted from [Harry Roberts' inuit.css](https://github.com/csswizardry/inuit.css), this will provide hints for potentially incorrect markup.
+You can override debug mode for a particular file by adding the `no-debug` class to the body.

 ### Dev Mode
 The `site/_dev` partial is for experimental CSS that is only compiled in the default Gulp environment which is `development` mode.
 Any CSS in here will not compile on `gulp --config production`.